riscv-rust/riscv-rust-quickstart/README.md

 # `riscv-rust-quickstart`

-> A template for building applications for HiFive1 boards
+> A template for building Rust applications for HiFive1 boards

 This project is developed and maintained by the [RISC-V team][team].